Edwike12/Lets_share/README.md

 ## Project description
-This is a website created to clone popular photo app Instagram.
+The application will allow a user to post a project he/she has created and get it reviewed by his/her peers.

 ## USER STORY
 -The user is able to sign in to the application to start using

--User is able to upload pictures to the application
+-User is able to view posted projects and their details

--User can be able to see my profile with all pictures
+-User can be able to post a project to be reviewed or rated

--can also like a picture
+-User is able to rate/review other users prjects

+-User is able to search for projects

--User is able to leave comment
+-User is able to view projects overall score

--User is able to follow other users and see their pictures
+-User is able to view profile page

 ## Setup Instructions and Installation